 If you do nothing else daily, make sure you wash the dishes and clean the sink and countertops.
 Wipe up messes on the stove and inside the microwave.
 Floors are a constant cleaning job depending on what’s been dropped, but if you’ve managed to keep it reasonably clean, mop weekly.
-Every few weeks, run a cleaning agent through the dishwasher to prevent buildup and ensure sparkling dishes.
+Every few weeks, run a cleaning solution through the dishwasher to prevent buildup and ensure sparkling dishes.

 It’s also a good idea to clear out the refrigerator before your weekly shopping trip.
 This way, you’re removing what’s spoiled and making room for fresh groceries.
-Every six months or so, remove all the items from your cabinets and wipe down the shelving.
+Every six months or so, remove all the items from your kitchen cabinets or pantry cabinet and wipe down the shelving.
 This also is a good time to go through your canned and other packaged goods and throw away items that have expired.

 If you use a tablecloth, shake it out and wash it regularly.
 On a weekly basis, dust all surfaces and mop or vacuum the floor.

 The main problem here is clutter.
 Make it the responsibility of every member of the family to put away items they left out.

 Dusting should be done weekly, or at least every other week.
 If you can write your name in the dust, you've waited too long.
 Wipe down often-used surfaces like table tops, mop floors and vacuum carpets.
 Some people like to move their furniture around a couple of times a year so they can reach areas they don’t routinely clean, such as under the sofa or chairs or behind book cases.

 The bathroom can be the dirtiest or cleanest in any house, so weekly cleanings are important.
 Start with the bathtub.
 Wipe all surfaces to prevent mildew and soap scum.
 Clean the sink to remove any build-up from toothpaste or other toiletries.